celenityy/BadBlock/README.md

 * Please do **NOT** rely on DNS blocking as your only defense against advertising, tracking, and other nastiness.
 The fact of the matter is that DNS blocking is fundamentally limited and is not a magic bullet.
 For instance, it is unable to protect against tracking & advertising from first-party domains, and lacks cosmetic filtering.
 You should also use a strong & reputable browser content blocker, such as [uBlock Origin](https://github.com/gorhill/uBlock) *(See recommended settings [here](https://codeberg.org/Magnesium1062/ublock-origin-settings))*, as well as be sure to make use of your browser's Safe Browsing technology if it is not done in a privacy-invasive way, and use a (reputable) Anti-virus.
 On most platforms, you should simply stick to the built-in protection, but on Linux, I would recommend [ClamAV](https://www.clamav.net/), and on Android, I would recommend [Hypatia](https://f-droid.org/packages/us.spotco.malwarescanner/).*1

-*1 *Note for Hypatia*:You should install Hypatia through the [DivestOS Official Repo](https://divestos.org/fdroid/official/?fingerprint=E4BE8D6ABFA4D9D4FEEF03CDDA7FF62A73FD64B75566F6DD4E5E577550BE8467) instead of F-Droid's main repo, as it will allow you to receive quicker updates directly from the developer.
+*1 Note for Hypatia: You should install Hypatia through the [DivestOS Official Repo](https://divestos.org/fdroid/official/?fingerprint=E4BE8D6ABFA4D9D4FEEF03CDDA7FF62A73FD64B75566F6DD4E5E577550BE8467) instead of F-Droid's main repo, as it will allow you to receive quicker updates directly from the developer.
 It's also recommended to use [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic/) as your F-Droid client of choice.

 * You should use a privacy-respecting browser that respects you as a user.
 [Firefox](https://www.mozilla.org/firefox/) with a user.js like [Arkenfox](https://github.com/arkenfox/user.js) is an excellent choice.